Language Traits

 pub enum Arity { Unknown, Const(u8), Variadic }

 Returned by Language::arity(tag).
-Variadic tags (e.g. Rust's "block" and "source_file") tell the expander to use expand_tuple in variadic mode, generating an imperative builder block rather than a single tb(..).c(..)..b() call.
+Variadic tags (e.g. Rust's "block" and "source_file") tell the expander to use expand_tuple in variadic mode, generating an imperative builder block rather than a single tb(..).c(..)..b() call — so that one child can contribute zero-or-many terms.

 hashbang